Staying Healthy in Youth Ministry: God is in control!

 With this in mind, I want to leave you with three simple thoughts:

+- Be faithful, work hard.
 Leaving things in God’s hands doesn’t equal an excuse for laziness.
 We must be faithful with the gifts that God has given us and use all our energy to see his Kingdom built.

+- Be smart—do things God’s way.
 I have written about this copiously in the past so I won’t say much else here.
 Bottom line; if your church or youth program is producing unhealthiness in your spirit (and body), it may be an unhealthy program.

+- Know that it is God who brings the fruit from your ministry.
 Ultimately we must stand with Paul when he says “I planted, Apollos watered, but God brings the growth.”(1 Cor 3:6-7).
 God brings the growth … not us.
 This must mean that the fruits of our ministries are totally out of our control!

 What does this mean for me?